hbmartin/demystify/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+For architecture and process flow diagrams, see the auto generated [DeepWiki](https://deepwiki.com/AndrewWalsh/demystify)

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project